Custom Addresses

 AI workflow rolled out

-Rest of the team now running the same Claude Code practice.
-Became the in-house reference for AI-native product design at Roofr.
+Same Claude Code practice is now the in-house reference for AI-native design at Roofr.

 KPIs instrumented from rollout day one.
-Defined before launch so the success criteria don’t get reverse-engineered to whatever the data happens to show.
-Numbers fill in here as they land post-rollout.
+Defined before launch so success criteria don’t get reverse-engineered to whatever the data shows.

 - Feature adoption.
-Share of total jobs created via the custom-address flow rather than the Google autocomplete path.
+Share of jobs created via the custom-address flow vs the Google autocomplete path.

 - User unblock rate.
-Users who type 4+ characters, get no Google match, switch to manual, and complete job creation.
+Users who type 4+ chars, get no Google match, switch to manual, and complete job creation.

 - Sales unblocked.
-New deals closed specifically because Roofr now supports new-construction addresses.
+New deals closed because Roofr now supports new-construction addresses.

 Deep dive